kvndrsslr-zz/limes2-pitcher/PITCHME.md

 * violation of encapsulation
 * improper use of abstract classes
 * procedural coding style
-* a lot of dead code
+* dead code (a lot)
-* lack of good refactoring / cleaning up code
+* lack of refactoring / cleaning up code after research is finished

 @ulend
 ---

-### A case for coding in research
+### A case for good code in research

-* common argument: we do research not software developement
+* common argument: we are data scientists, not software engineers
 * but good coding practices will eventually also help research

 +++

-### A case for coding in research

-@ul
+#### For the Community

 * the research community will read and use our code in order  to reproduce paper results -> bad code quality likely to impair reputation
 * partners / collaborators of funded projects in the industry will use or collaborate on our code -> good code leads to better relationships and less frustration

+#### For Ourselves

 * code we develop today is part of our toolset tomorrow
 	* sound api design and clean, understandable code will boost productivity
 	* -> more time to write great papers

-@ulend

 ---

-## Specific problem areas
+## General Guidelines

 +++

-### Testing
-* JUnit
-	* Split unit and integration tests
-* Mockito
-	* Use for unit tests
-* Goal: Increase test coverage & quality
-	* Develop from scratch  with TDD?
-	* Pair programming / Independent test developers?
+#### Interfaces

+* most interfaces too bloated
+* break them down into multiple smaller interfaces (SRP)
+* improved modularity, less coupling between packages

 +++

-### Modular Design
-* rethink package structure
-* multilayered design?
-* decouple from 3rd party libraries using wrappers?
-* obey LoD?
+#### Classes

+* minimize public interfaces
+* don't code against implementations
+* use abstract classes only for encapsulating common logic of subclasses
+* abstract classes should be package-private
+* don't hesitate to finalize methods in abstract classes

 +++

-### Evaluation Package
-* Goal? -> automate experiment implementations
-* Goal achievable in general?
-	* Current design (e.g. ML) often stands in the way of experiments
-	* experienced the need of dirty unchecked casts and other hacks in order to perform experiments
-	* with DI and proper implementation of SRP, information hiding, etc. it should be doable elegantly
+#### Modularity

+* meaningful packages
+* multi module maven project
+* plugin architecture
+* wrap third party libraries to reduce migration pain (example: jena)

 +++

-### Machine Learning
-* current design too restrictive / does not allow for easy interaction
+#### Testing

+* unit tests should test *one unit* of code
+* dependencies should be mocked
+* don't duplicate logic between implementation and tests

+---

+## Ideas for LIMES 2.0

 +++

-### Single Configuration Standard RDF
-* We're experts at parsing, storing and processing graphs.
-* XML is not easier to write or read than Turtle.
-* Even if XML configuration is required for some reason, we have RDF/XML.
+#### Some general points

+* use dependency injection (Dagger 2?)
+* use plugin architecture (PF4J)
+* increase test quality with automated mocking (Mockito)

 +++

-### Mappers / Measures / Caches
+#### LIMES Configuration

+* single standard: rdf configuration
+* homogenous way to declare and parametrize all components
+* rethink querying data
+* rethink preprocessing declaration
+* rethink LS declarations
+* rethink automatic evaluation

++++

+#### Core Components: Caches

+* allow better programmatic access to graph structure
+* use Jena Models under the hood?

++++

+#### Core Components: Mapper / Measure

-* The Mappers/Measures interfaces fail to abstract over all possible implementations
+* Mapper / Measure interfaces fail to abstract over all implementations
+* this defeats the purpose of those interfaces
-* In turn, sub interfaces have been introduced
+* in turn, sub interfaces have been introduced
-	* just adds complexity to instance creation
+                * adds further complexity to instance creation
                 * barriers for ml algorithms
-* Most problematic: graph similarity measures
+* very problematic: graph similarity measures
                 * need good programmatic access to graph structure
-	* our default data pipeline (readers->caches) removes graph structure / makes it very hard to access graph structure
+	        * default data pipeline (readers->caches) removes / makes it hard to access graph structure

 +++

-### Spark / Flink specific
+#### Spark / Flink Questions
+* Try to reduce Spark/Flink-specific codebase
-* Testing Spark?
+* Testing Spark/Flink?
-* DI with Spark?
+* DI for Spark/Flink?
-* Data flow with Spark?
+* Data flow in Spark/Flink?
-* Architecture with Spark?
+* Architecture with Spark/Flink?
-* Rewriting/ExecutionEngines with Spark?
+* Rewriting/ExecutionEngines for Spark/Flink?